mech/Notes/JavaScript/FRP/RxJS.md

 * [Docs for Operators](https://github.com/Reactive-Extensions/RxJS/tree/master/doc/api/core/operators)

+Operators are methods on `Observable` that allow you to compose new observables.

 In RxJS, methods that transform (map) or query sequences are called operators.

 `create` and `fromEvent` are all creation operators.
 They create Observables for common sources.